 Video of the Day

-During World War II, Emeco was commissioned to create an industrial style chair that could survive life on a Navy warship, and just like that the 1006 Navy Chair (from $560 ) was born.
-Since then, Emeco has continued the proud tradition of manufacturing modern and durable furniture right here in the United States.
+During World War II, Emeco was commissioned to create an industrial-style chair that could survive life on a Navy warship.
+And just like that, the 1006 Navy Chair (from $685) was born.
+While the original intent was nothing more than a durable seat, Emeco's new director sought to take the chair in other directions, selling to restaurants and hotels.
+The sleek design and durability made it a favorite amongst furnishers.
+Since then, Emeco has continued the proud tradition of manufacturing modern and durable furniture in the United States.

-Eastvold Furniture is a small Minnesota-based company that prides itself on creating quality pieces that can be passed down from one generation to another.
-Made from sustainable materials, you can really see how the simplicity of modern design inspired the collection's aesthetic, as seen with the Elko Credenza ( starting at $1,990 ).
+Eastvold Furniture is a small Minnesota-based company that prides itself on creating quality pieces that can be passed down from one generation to the next.
+Because the pieces are made in-house and by hand, you can work with the designers to create custom pieces catered to your space.
+Many of the pieces are made from sustainable materials, and the clean lines and materials show how the simplicity of modern design inspired the collection's aesthetic, as seen with the Elko Credenza.

 Since 1969, Lee Industries has promised earth-friendly manufacturing from its four facilities in North Carolina.
-Their sustainable ethos and commitment to creating high-quality furniture is visible in pieces like the Slipcovered One Arm Sofa.
+At its start, it was crafting wood-framed upholstery pieces.
+While the style has certainly changed since the brand's beginning, its approach to furniture hasn't.
+The brand still has a commitment to the environment and favors high-quality, wood-framed pieces to the more easily made, cheap pieces we often see today.
+The sustainable ethos and commitment to creating high-quality furniture are visible in pieces like the Slipcovered One Arm Sofa.